 2. Tax Liens and Judgments

-Some lenders work with business owners who have bad credit.
-These lenders will accept outstanding liens or judgments as long as there is a payment plan in progress, which has been agreed by all parties to pay off the debts and the payments are current.
+A business loan application may be denied if the company has unpaid tax liens or outstanding judgments.
+However, some lenders of bad credit business loans work with business owners who have outstanding liens or judgments as long as there is a payment plan in progress to pay off the debts.
+The plan must be agreed to by all parties and the payments must be current.

-3. Business Credit History and Personal FICO Credit Score
+3. Credit History and Score

 4. Industry Risk